jakebrokaw/jakebrokaw.github.io/illustration.md

 <h1>🐶 Pet Portraits</h1>

 <p>I create custom pet portraits for the furry friends in all of our lives.
-If you'd like to add your pet's face here (and on your wall) next, <a href="https://www.etsy.com/shop/chaibustudio?section_id=21508027" target="_blank">visit our shop</a> to get started!</p>
+If you'd like to add your pet's face here (and on your wall) next, visit our <a href="https://www.etsy.com/shop/chaibustudio?section_id=21508027" target="_blank">shop</a> to get started!</p>

 <div class="row small-up-1 medium-up-2">
   <div class="column illustrations">